Key Skills in Medical Science

 Category A (70%-100%):

-An excellent student will demonstrate a wider understanding of the implications of the question beyond the obvious, a good grasp of latest developments in the subject area (including its limitations) and a developed critical ability.
+An excellent student will demonstrate a wider understanding of the implications of the question beyond the obvious, a good grasp of the latest developments in the subject area (including its limitations) and a developed critical ability.
 Communication will be fluent and articulate, with an ability to engage the audience.

 References/sources will be highly appropriate, scientific, well evaluated and extensively researched.